Firat Kalaycilar

 Biography/Interests

-I am currently a Ph.D student in Computer Vision at LEMS laboratory in the Engineering Department at Brown University.
-My Ph.D advisor is Dr. Joseph Mundy.
-My interests and current work are in the area of 3d feature detection, 3d object recognition and compositional hierarchies.
-I am also interested in 3D reconstruction, specifically in Bayesian learning of 3D world surface’s appearance and geometry from images.
-In the course of my Ph.D studies I received a M.S degree in Applied Mathematics, with course-work focused on probability theory.
-Before coming to Brown I received my B.S degree with honors in Electrical Engineering from Trinity College, where I was also part of the squash varsity team.
-I was borned and raced in the city of the eternal spring, Medellin, Colombia.
+I graduated in May 2013 and defended my thesis "Characterization of Probabilistic Volumetric Models for 3-d Computer Vision" under the guidance of Dr. Joseph Mundy.
+See abstract and thesis files.
+During my Ph.D my focus was in the areas of 3d reconstruction, recognition, registration and feature detection.
+While at Brown, I received a M.S degree in Applied Mathematics, with course-work focused on probability theory.
+I received my B.S degree with honors in Electrical Engineering from Trinity College, where I was also part of the squash varsity team.
+I was born and raised in the city of the eternal spring, Medellin, Colombia.

 News: